For decades, Sgt. Pepper’s Lonely Hearts Club Band has topped most lists of the best albums. Should it?

 St. Pepper was the first Beatles album to be released in exactly the same form in Britain and America.
 Revolver and Rubber Soul were both missing songs in the U.S. Now that they’re viewed in their complete forms, they’ve grown in stature.

 So, is Sgt.
 Pepper’s Lonely Hearts Club Band the best album ever?
 If you look at the impact it had on the culture and the advancement it made in the recording industry, the answer is…yes.
-Beatles fans have their personal favorites, and solid arguments can certainly be made for Revolver and Rubber Soul.
+Beatles fans have their personal favorites.
+Solid arguments can certainly be made for Revolver and Rubber Soul, and it seems the later generations of Beatle fans often choose Abbey Road.
 Of course people who are not Beatles fans will make other choices for best album.

 Still, the quote at the very bottom of the back cover of Sgt.
 Pepper’s Lonely Hearts Club Band probably sums up most people’s reaction to the album…”A splendid time is guaranteed for all”.